jfpalchak/galactic-age-calculator/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This is an age calculator web application, converting a user's age in Earth years to their respective age on other planets.

 ## Setup/Installation Requirements

 1. Copy the **[URL](https://github.com/jfpalchak/galactic-age-calculator.git)** provided for this repository.
 2. Open Terminal.
-3. Change your working directory to where you want the cloned directory.
+3. Change your working directory to where you'd like to create the cloned directory.
 4. In your terminal, type `git clone` and use the copied URL from Step 1.
 Or, copy the following git command:
 ```bash
 $ git clone https://github.com/jfpalchak/galactic-age-calculator.git
 ```
 5. Navigate to the root of the newly cloned directory.
-6. In your terminal, assuming Node.js and npm is installed, type the following command to install the project's dependencies found in `package.json`:
+6. In your terminal, assuming Node and npm are installed, type the following command to install the project's dependencies found in `package.json`:
 ```bash
 $ npm install
 ```